leogaudin/ready_set_boole/README.md

 Rather, we can note it as $6 * 5$, adapted to the position of the $5$ (here $10^1$).

-To be clearer, I'm going to rewrite the operation as:
+To be clearer, let's rewrite the operation as:

 $$
 6 * 53 \\